Jeep trailer

-The Jeep trailer was a small, 1/4 ST payload rated, cargo trailer, designed in World War II, tailored to be towed by 1/4-ton U.S. Army jeeps.
+The Jeep trailer was a small, 1/4 ST payload rated, cargo trailer, designed in World War II, tailored to be towed by 1/4-ton jeeps.
 Versions of the quarter-ton jeep trailer remained in military use, by the U.S. or other countries, at least through to the 1990s.

 History

-When the U.S. Army developed the World War II jeep, it needed a cargo trailer that would track behind the vehicle.
+When the jeep was developed, it needed a cargo trailer that would track behind the vehicle.
 The first trailer was called the "Trailer, 1/4-ton, 2-Wheel, Cargo, Amphibian".
 More than 150,000 jeep trailers were built by over ten different companies, during World War II alone.
 American Bantam built some 75,000 of their T-3, and kept building jeep trailers after the war.
 Willys-Overland also built more than 60,000 of their MBT units (Willys MB Trailers).
 Other manufacturers contributed only hundreds, or just a few thousand units.
 A special trailer was the Converto (Airborne) Dump Trailer, of which several thousand were built.